-However, it is important to note in all the above cases that continuously decreasing while increasing Pe does not completely eliminate the position error.
-This is based on an intrinsic error that is a function of Dr and Dt.
-To quantify this intrinsic error at different combinations of Dr and Dt, values of  and Pe were varied to find the minimum positioning error in free-space, which can be plotted vs. Dr and Dt (Fig. 7D).
-The error is observed to increase as ≈(Dt/Dr)0.5, which appears as diagonal contour lines on a log-log plot.
+However, it is important to note in all the above cases that continuously decreasing while increasing Pe does not completely eliminate the position error or continuously improving the navigation performance.
+We call this ineliminable position error as intrinsic error since the error is inherent to the control system and cannot be eliminated by the choice of control parameters and Pe.
+The intrinsic error can also be defined as , which suggests that the intrinsic error is associate with parameters of the rod, i.e., a function of Dr and Dt.
+To quantify this intrinsic error at different combinations of Dr and Dt, values of  and Pe were varied to find the minimum position error in free-space, which can be plotted vs. Dr and Dt (Fig. 7D).
+The error is observed to increase as in≈(Dt/Dr)0.5, which appears as diagonal contour lines on a log-log plot.
 This indicates that even after optimal values of  and Pe are determined for a given set of Dr and Dt, finite error remains and it depends on the relative ratio of the diffusivities as well as their absolute values.
-This intrinsic position error reflects the uncontrollable elements even under feedback control, which provides insight on the fundamental limitations of controlling the position or navigation of self-propelled colloids.
+This intrinsic position error reflects the uncontrollable elements (i.e., the rotation is uncontrollable in the current system) even under feedback control, which provides insight on the fundamental limitations of controlling the position or navigation of self-propelled colloids.
 As such, any system that requires positioning error below this limit will not be efficiently controllable (or even uncontrollable).

 In summary, under optimal control, positioning accuracy and (Fig. 7A) and navigation performance (Fig. 7C) share similar dependencies on control update time and propulsion speed.
 Control update time and propulsion speed need to be chosen in a cooperative manner to maximize positioning accuracy and minimize navigation .
-In addition, there are limits associated with both positioning accuracy and navigation performance due to intrinsic uncontrollable elements of the system.
+In addition, there are limits associated with both positioning accuracy and navigation performance due to intrinsic uncontrollable elements, the rotation, of the system.
 The close connections between positioning accuracy and navigation performance can be understood via the optimal control principles revealed in the example cases (Figs. 3-5).
-The ability to locally follow sub-targets along the globally shortest path between the start and end points is achieved most efficiently by accurately and rapidly controlling colloid positions along the path of connected sub-targets.
+The ability to optimally navigate between the start and end points is achieved most efficiently by accurately and rapidly controlling colloid positions along the sub-targets along the globally shortest path.

 CONCLUSIONS & OUTLOOK

-We have demonstrated the application of a Markov decision process framework to determine optimal control policies for navigation of self-propelled colloids in free space and mazes of varying size.
-A Maxwell demon like strategy is employed whereby only a single parameter is sensed (i.e., colloid orientation) to determine a single actuation (i.e., propulsion “on” or “off”) (although our approach is general to multiple propulsions speeds, which was not to be significantly useful in this work).
+We have demonstrated the application of a Markov decision process framework to determine optimal control policies for navigation of self-propelled colloids in free space and mazes of varying sizes.
+A Maxwell demon like strategy is employed whereby colloidal position and orientation are sensed to determine a single actuation (i.e., propulsion “on” or “off”) (although our approach is general to multiple propulsions speeds, which was not to be significantly useful in this work).
 The optimal control policy enables orders-of-magnitude faster first passage times between points compared to either Brownian motion or uncontrolled propulsion.

-The optimal control performance scales linearly with the contour of the traveled path length as well as maze size, which contrasts a nearly cubic dependence for uncontrolled random walks.
+The optimal control performance scales linearly with the traveled path length in both free space and mazes, which contrasts a nearly cubic dependence for uncontrolled random walks.
 We generalize the control parameters in terms of non-dimensional control update times, propulsion rate, and obstacle dimensions based on rod diffusion rates and dimensions.
 Findings show using small update times coupled with high propulsion rates provides optimal control over the closely connected tasks of minimizing steady-state rod positioning error and minimizing rod navigation times between points.
 As such, our findings demonstrate an optimal algorithm and parameters to enable self-propelled colloidal particle navigation in free-space and mazes.